 - Watch or attend the Personal Statement workshop.

-- Use the Reading & Writing Center in 302 Tigert Hall to review what you have written.
+- Use the Writing Studio in 302 Tigert Hall to review what you have written.

 - Let several people who know you well and several people you don’t know as well read what you’ve written.
 Have them tell you if they can identify your motivation and passion clearly.